-GIOP^I defines eight message types.
+GIOP defines eight message types.
+These formats are intended for internal use only.
 All messages include a common message header which includes the following information:

 - The message size.

 - A version number indicating the version of GIOP being used.

 - The byte ordering.

+- The message type.